Museum Studies Standard Course List

 research archives.
 The instructor’s research interests focus on the history of art and archaeology of the ancient Mediterranean world.
 From 2015 to 2017, she was a CLIR/Mellon postdoctoral fellow in data curation at the University of Toronto.
 Most recently, she was a research and metadata assistant in collecting and provenance at the Getty Research Institute, working on digital projects pertaining to the history of collecting and the art market.

-CMST 6701 – Museum History and Theory (Fall, alternating years)
+CMST 6701 – Museum History and Theory (Varies)

 More often than not, museum practitioners and theorists speak at cross purposes.
 This course will take steps to bridge that gap.
 We will first explore the origins of the modern museum and the history of (mainly) American museums.
-Then, using U.S. and non-U.S. examples, we will engage with theorists whose ideas have been accessed to inform our understanding of museums as places of meaning making, power, empowerment, and cultural authority, and as “contact zones” (James Clifford, 1997).
+Then, using U.S. and non-U.S. examples, we will engage with theorists whose ideas have been accessed to inform our understanding of museums as places of meaning-making, power, empowerment, and cultural authority, and as “contact zones” (James Clifford, 1997).
 As the theory informs our understanding of how museums have functioned – both in the past and in more contemporary examples –we will be better prepared to engage critically with our own work as museum practitioners.

 CMST 6704 – Museum and Cultural Property (Spring)